TOAST-DOCS/TOAST-Cloud/en/security-policy.md

 - Save file name as “Application for Exception from NHN Cloud Firewall and SSL VPN Policy_JP-Agency Name.xlsx”.
 Send the application over the email like below (to be processed and replied within 3 days after received).
-    - NHN Cloud : support@toast.com
+    - NHN Cloud : support@nhncloud.com
-    - TOAST G : support@gov.toast.com
+    - NHN Cloud(Cloud for public agencies) : support@gov-nhncloud.com